Tye Kee Yoon

 Tye Kee Yoon (戴喜云 (Dài Xǐyún); 1849–1919) was a Vice Consul of Qing dynasty China in Penang, one of the founders and 'Five Great Sponsors,' of the Kek Lok Si owned property in Perak, and was proprietor of a business named Chop Hen Choong Toong.
 He arrived at Penang, a penniless coolie from China, in 1873, but by December 1907, had risen to the prominent position of diplomat.
 Success and recognition followed that appointment.
 He became a Revenue Farmer, and succeeded in obtaining the Gambling Farm for Taiping (Perak), the following year.
 In 1910 he was appointed to the Committee of the District Hospital, Penang.
-Disaster soon followed success beginning with the death of his wife, Khoo Lye Neoh on Sunday 6 April 1913 and later that year, on Friday 14 November, of his daughter, the wife of Khoo Chye Hean.
+Disaster soon followed success beginning with the death of his wife, Khoo Lye Neoh on Sunday 6 April 1913 and later that year, on Friday 14 November, of his daughter, Siew Kee Tye, the wife of Khoo Chye Hean.

 He was Chinese Vice Consul in Penang between 1907 and 1911, an Acting Consul-General of Singapore from 1911 to 1912, toward the end of the Qing dynasty and a philanthropist of Lebuh Tye Kee Yoon fame.
 He was one of the largest individual town-property holders in the state.